The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-As was explained in Section 1 of \cite{WilPic3}, we can now identify the components of the positive index cone.
+We can now identify the components of the positive index cone when $b_2 (X)=3$; this would be much more complicated for $b_2(X) >3$.
 Taking $A= (a,b,1)$ in the affine plane $z=1$, we wish to know the index of the quadratic form defined by the homogeneous quadratic $G_A(D) = A\cdot D^2$; if $D = (x,y,z)$ in the above coordinates, this is explicitly given by

 If $F_k =0$ has two real components, i.e. $k>1$, then this quadratic form at $A$ has index $(1,2)$ if $H(A) >0$, index $(2,1)$ if $H(A) <0$ and index $(1,1)$ if $H(A)=0$.
 This may be easily verified by considering sample points such as $A= (0,0,1)$, where the index is plainly $(1,2)$ and points $A = (t,t,1)$ for $t\gg0$ where the index is $(2,1)$.
 One is therefore looking for the regions for which either $F>0$ and $H>0$, or $F<0$ and $H<0$, the latter being relevant since for $D$ in such a region, both $F$ and $H$ will be positive at $-D$.